kgsws/mgb_ips_lcd_osd/readme.md

 You can use original `contrast` pot to control `brightness` but it **requires** extra **hardware modification**.

-If you don't have this modification make sure to disable `ADC_BACKLIGHT` compile option!
+If you don't have this modification disable `ADC_BACKLIGHT` compile option!

 This modification is single wire and single capacitor, about 1uF.